 Studies show that orgasms may help improve sleep, reduce stress and anxiety, increase circulation and blood flow throughout the body transporting nutrients to our brain, heart, and reproductive organs, increase self-esteem and confidence in women, increase leukocyte levels (white blood cells) and release DHEA (critical for immune function & bone health), relieve pain which may help ease migraines, headaches and menstrual cramps for some, and be pleasurable!
 Joy is absolutely necessary for optimal health.
 We need prescriptions for play!

 7. Avoid news, work, or other stressful triggers

 I know this one is easier said than done, and I am still working on this myself.
 But every stimulus can have some kind impact on our minds and bodies, particularly our nervous systems.
 I try to avoid the news and current events in the evenings.
 It can also help to let the people around you know that this is a boundary that you have set for your well-being.

 This article is sponsored by Natural Calm Canada.

-Disclaimer: As the sole author of Phruitful Dish, I have based my posts on my own experiences and personal knowledge.
-However, I am not a medical doctor or a licensed nutritionist.
-The information in this blog is not intended as medical advice, and it is not endorsed by my employers or institutions I am affiliated with.
-Nutritional and supplemental choices should be made in consultation with your health care provider.
+Disclaimer: As the sole author of Phruitful Dish, Dr. Dylan Cutler, Ph.D., has based her posts on her own experiences and knowledge.
+The information in this blog is not intended as medical advice.
+All lifestyle, nutritional and supplemental choices should be made in consultation with your own current healthcare provider.
 This blog is intended to inspire and encourage readers to educate themselves on how nutrition and lifestyle are important and often overlooked aspects of health.
 Therefore, please use the information at your own risk.
 Occasional links may be provided leading to third-party websites.
 The existence of these links does not infer a responsibility or an endorsement of the linked site, its operator, or its contents.